Ophthalmology Residency Program - FAQs

 • has a number of administrative responsibilities, including making resident clinical rotation schedules, organizing and inviting guest speakers for grand rounds, organizing the Resident’s course, and serving as a member of the Residency Steering Committee and Residency Selection Committee.

-Equipment fund of $2,750 (one-time fund, can be spent throughout three years of residency to purchase lenses, palm pilot, indirect ophthalmoscope, loupes, etc.)
+• Equipment fund of $2,750 (one-time fund, can be spent throughout three years of residency to purchase lenses, indirect ophthalmoscope, loupes, etc.)

-Dietary fund for meals purchased in cafeteria for all three years of residency
+• Dietary fund to partially subsidize meals purchased in cafeteria for all three years of residency

-India elective: $2,500 for travel expenses if going to India
+• India elective at Aravind Hospital: $2,750 for travel expenses if going to India

 Do residents need to purchase a full set of instruments?

-No. Residents are only required to purchase diagnostic lenses (90D, 20D).
-Gonioscopy lenses, indirect ophthalmoscopes, muscle lights, color plates, etc. are all available in the clinics and emergency room.
+No. Gonioscopy lenses, indirect ophthalmoscopes, muscle lights, color plates, diagnostic lenses (90D, 20D), etc. are all available in the clinics and emergency room.
 Many residents choose to use their equipment fund to purchase some of these items.

 Do residents have to purchase the “Academy” books?